NEWS CENTER Maine, TEGNA Foundation award $20K in community grants to local nonprofits

 - United Cerebral Palsy of Northeastern Maine: $2,500 will be used to support a special purpose preschool for intellectual needs students.

-- Penquis Community Action: $1,500 to go towards a safe and child-focused place providing support and services to children and their non-offending caregivers when a child may have experienced sexual abuse.
+- Penquis Children's Advocacy Center: $1,500 will go toward a safe and child-focused place providing support and services to children and their non-offending caregivers when a child may have experienced sexual abuse.

-- Boothbay Regional Health Care: $5,000 to be used to teach teens and pre-teens how to reduce stress in their lives in order to become resilient, happy, and calm, regardless of the circumstances in which they find themselves.
+- Boothbay Regional Health Center: $5,000 will be used to teach teens and pre-teens how to reduce stress in their lives in order to become resilient, happy, and calm, regardless of the circumstances in which they find themselves.

 Western Maine Community Action, based in East Wilton, received a $5,000 grant from NEWS CENTER Maine and the TEGNA Foundation.
 The money will help put fresh produce on the table for Maine children.